USEPA/WNTR/documentation/morph.rst

    :math:`L_{m}` is the length of the merged pipe, :math:`L_{1}` and :math:`L_{2}` are the lengths of the original pipes, :math:`C_{m}` is the Hazen-Williams roughness coefficient of the merged pipe, and :math:`C_{1}` and :math:`C_{2}` are the Hazen-Williams roughness coefficients of the original pipes.
    Note, if the original pipes have the same diameter, :math:`D_{m}` is based on the pipe name that comes first in alphabetical order.
-   Minor loss and pipe status of the merged pipe are set equal to minor loss and pipe status for the pipe selected for max diameter.
+   Minor loss and pipe status of the merged pipe are set equal to the minor loss and pipe status for the pipe selected for max diameter.

 	.. _fig-series-merge:
 	.. figure:: figures/skel_series.png